C-47A “Skytrain”

 Video produced by Kim Bolan

-Records indicate that our C-47A Skytrain flew in the Normandy invasion during WWII.
+Records indicate that our C-47A Skytrain flew combat operations in the Mediterranean, North Africa and Italy theaters during WWII.
 She was gifted to the Travis Heritage Center Foundation by Duncan Miller, a Gordon Valley resident and former U.S. Army Air Corps pilot and flight instructor.

 The Heritage Center's C-47A "Skytrain"